 Dining at Walt Disney World can definitely be an experience.
 There are plenty of different options – with choices available regardless of your budget.
 From Disney Character meals to quick-service restaurants, you definitely won’t go hungry on your family vacation.
 Here’s our guide to the best Disney World restaurants.
 If we left your favorite off the list, leave us a comment!

 I am a former member of the Disney Parks Moms Panel and have been on some complimentary press trips at Walt Disney World, but all opinions are my own.
 This post contains affiliate links.
 A purchase through one of these links may result in a commission paid to us at no additional cost to you.

-Before you visit these Disney World restaurants, it’s important to understand the various restaurant options available to guests.
-Disney offers three levels of restaurants.
+Before you visit these Disney World restaurants, it’s important to understand the various restaurant options and dining experiences available to guests.
+Disney offers three levels of restaurants, and all of them offer good food.
 These include the following:

-Signature Experiences: These are higher end restaurants with a dress code.
-If you are on the Disney Dining plan, these restaurants will require two of your table service credits.
+Signature Experiences: These are higher-end restaurants with a dress code.
+If you are on the Disney Dining plan, these signature restaurants will require two of your table service credits.

 Table Service Restaurants: These are sit-down restaurants with waiter service.
 These restaurants can be a great break from the sun and from walking, but many of them do require reservations (or reservations are strongly recommended).